Defending Rights & Dissent: NCA-HUAC

-In 1960, the National Committee to Abolish the House Un-American Activities Committee (NCA-HUAC) formed as a group opposing the House Un-American Activities Committee (known popularly by the acronym "HUAC").
-Frank Wilkinson founded the group after he came under HUAC suspicion.
-In his capacity working for the Los Angeles City Housing Authority on a public housing project, Frank Wilkinson was asked by opposing lawyer Felix McGinnis to disclose which organizations he had previously been associated with.
+In 1960, the National Committee to Abolish the House Un-American Activities Committee (NCA-HUAC) formed as a group opposing the House Un-American Activities Committee (HUAC).
+Frank Wilkinson founded NCA-HUAC after he came under HUAC suspicion.
+In his capacity working for the Los Angeles City Housing Authority on a public housing project, Wilkinson was asked by opposing lawyer Felix McGinnis to disclose which organizations he had previously been associated with.
 This was a thinly veiled attempt to determine whether Wilkinson belonged to the Communist Party of the United States of America (CPUSA) or one of CPUSA’s many front groups.
-When subpoenaed by the House Un-American Activities Committee, Wilkinson again refused to answer questions regarding his organizational involvement “as a matter of conscience and personal responsibility.”
-Wilkinson was cited for contempt of Congress and sent to jail in 1961, where he served a year-long sentence.
+When subpoenaed by the House Un-American Activities Committee, Wilkinson again refused to answer questions regarding his organizational involvement "as a matter of conscience and personal responsibility."
+Wilkinson was cited for contempt of Congress and consequently sent to jail, where he served a year-long sentence.

 NCA-HUAC, under Wilkinson’s leadership, began its advocacy against McCarthyism in 1960.
 The organization was an outgrowth of the Southern California Civil Liberties Union (a unit of the American Civil Liberties Union) and the Citizens Committee to Preserve American Freedoms.
 Unlike other civil liberties organizations, NCA-HUAC retained a single-minded focus on opposing HUAC.
 As an organizing tactic, NCA-HUAC created networks of local affiliates located across the United States.
 NCA-HUAC theorized that national groups alone could not turn the tide against HUAC; targeted local lobbying in individual congressional districts would be necessary.

 From the outset, NCA-HUAC was a target of FBI covert action and surveillance.
 In 1957, HUAC produced a report alleging that activist groups opposed to HUAC had been infiltrated by communists.
-Assistant FBI Director Fred J. Baumgardner believed that HUAC was a “buffer target” bulwarking the FBI against communist subversion.
-The FBI believed that communists were engaged in a secret war to destroy HUAC called “Operation Abolition.”
+Assistant FBI Director Fred J. Baumgardner believed that HUAC was a "buffer target” bulwarking the FBI against communist subversion.
+The FBI believed that communists were engaged in a secret war to destroy HUAC called "Operation Abolition.”
 Based on this belief, the FBI took steps to surveil and discredit critics of HUAC, including NCA-HUAC.
 FBI Director J. Edgar Hoover personally ordered an expedited investigation of NCA-HUAC as part of COINTELPRO.
-An FBI memo included directives to “expose, discredit, or disrupt” NCA-HUAC.
+An FBI memo included directives to "expose, discredit, or disrupt” NCA-HUAC.